 “Any reason we can’t check in here?
 No, maybe not with the woman upstairs.”

-“We can stay at the Marriott Courtyard across the street, and while I arrange rooms, maybe a couple of you can go round to Basha’s, an Arizona supermarket mini-chain.
+“We can stay at the Marriott Courtyard across the street, and while I arrange rooms, maybe a couple of you can go round to Basha’s.
 They have decent fried chicken, and enough selection of sides to get us fed.
 They have wine, beer and booze too.”

 Zoe C, Dasha and I do the market run.
 Three of us picking up this and that, we’re back in thirty.
 Janah has three suites for the girls and a single for me.